hathach/tinyusb/docs/porting.md

 ##### dcd_remote_wakeup
 Called to remote wake up host when suspended (e.g hid keyboard)

+##### dcd_connect / dcd_disconnect

+Connect or disconnect the data-line pull-up resistor.
+Define as a weak function if the MCU has an internal pull-up, otherwise do not define.

 #### Special events
 You must let TinyUSB know when certain events occur so that it can continue its work.
 There are a few methods you can call to queue events for TinyUSB to process.